Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Louis Joseph DePietro, Jr., of Ridley Township, Pennsylvania, passed away on April 15, 2026.
-Born on April 26, 1929, in Pittston, PA, a coal mining town in northeastern Pennsylvania, Louis was raised with the values of hard work, faith, and family.
+Louis Joseph DePietro, Jr., of Ridley Township, Pennsylvania, passed away at home on April 15, 2026.
+Born on April 26, 1929, in Pittston, PA, a coal mining town in northeastern Pennsylvania, Lou was raised with the values of hard work, faith, and family.
+As a young man his family moved to Delaware County where he attended Clifton Heights High School.

-Lou and his wife Theresa were faithful members of Our Lady of Perpetual Help church for the past 20 years.
-Throughout his life, Lou enjoyed bowling, golf, deep sea fishing and deer hunting.
+Lou and his wife Theresa were faithful members of Our Lady of Perpetual Help Church for the past 20 years.
+Lou enjoyed bowling, golf, deep sea fishing and deer hunting.
 He was also a lifelong Philly's baseball fan.
 Lou had a true passion for making homemade sausage, a craft he kept up for over 50 years.
 His friends and family would say it was the best sausage they ever had.
 He took pride in his home and in his family, and often said he was never cheated in life.

 A Visitation will be held on Friday, April 24, 2026 from 6:30 to 8:30 PM at the White-Luttrell Funeral Home, 311 N. Swarthmore Ave., Ridley Park and on Saturday, April 25, 2026 from 10 to 10:45 AM at Our Lady of Perpetual Help R.C.
 Church, 2130 Franklin Ave., Morton where a Funeral Mass will begin at 11 AM.
 Followed by the interment of Lou and Theresa at SS.
 Peter & Paul Cemetery.